AdaCore/learn/courses/intro-to-ada/contracts.rst

 Type invariants are used to define expectations regarding private types declared in a package.
 For example, if a type ``T`` from a package ``P`` has a type invariant, this ensures that operations on objects of type ``T`` will always be consistent.
-They can be viewed as a kind of post-condition for types.
+Type invariants can be viewed as a sort of post-condition for types.

 Type invariants are specified by using a
 :ada:`with Type_Invariant => <property>` clause.
 Similarly to pre and